Rio Grande class K-37

-The Denver and Rio Grande Western K-37 is a class of "Mikado" type narrow-gauge steam locomotives built for the Denver and Rio Grande Western Railroad.
+The Denver and Rio Grande Western K-37 is a class of ten "Mikado" type narrow-gauge steam locomotives built for the Denver and Rio Grande Western Railroad.
 They were rebuilt steam locomotives assembled in the D&RGW Burnham Shops as a near copy of the Rio Grande class K-36.
 In-house production was chosen to preemptively address material shortages and personnel issues (any possible labor unrest could be more easily controlled by the D&RGW).
 Burnham Shops was assisted in the construction of the class by the Stearn-Rogers Manufacturing Company.
 Despite popular opinion of most of the locomotive being converted from the standard gauge C-41's, only the tender was converted to narrow gauge.
-Only the original C-41 locomotives' boilers were reused in the rebuilds, the running gear and frame were constructed new for the locomotive class.
+Only the original C-41 locomotives' boiler designs were reused in the K-37s, with the running gear and frame constructed new for the locomotive class.

 The designation K-37 follows the D&RGW class-naming format of a letter, “K” for Mikado type, and a number “37” for its rated tractive effort of approximately 37,000 pounds.